John Coley: Early life and art career

-As director of the Robert McDougall Art Gallery
+Robert McDougall Art Gallery

-At the beginning of 1981 the director of the Robert McDougal Art Gallery in Christchurch Rodney Wilson left the gallery and the job was passed on to John Coley.
-Wilson, as a challenge to the incoming director noted that ‘Christchurch deserves a bigger and better gallery than it has - it deserves the sort of programme that would result from the provision of more gallery space and spaces better suited to contemporary works.’
-Coley would be Director of the gallery for the next 15 years, his arrival described by artist Steve Furlonger as, ‘the kiss of life.’
-A year after his appointment Coley purchased Colin McCahon's As There is a Constant Flow of Light.
+At the beginning of 1981, the director of the Robert McDougal Art Gallery in Christchurch, Rodney Wilson, left the gallery and the job was passed on to Coley.
+Wilson, as a challenge to the incoming director noted that "Christchurch deserves a bigger and better gallery than it has - it deserves the sort of programme that would result from the provision of more gallery space and spaces better suited to contemporary works".
+Coley would be director of the gallery for the next 15 years, his arrival described by artist Steve Furlonger as, "the kiss of life".
+A year after his appointment, Coley purchased Colin McCahon's As There is a Constant Flow of Light.
 The decision was not well received.
-A previous painting Tomorrow will be the same but not as this is, shown at Gallery 91, caused an uproar when the City Librarian Ron O'Reilly attempted to have it donated to the gallery.
+A previous painting Tomorrow will be the same but not as this is, shown at Gallery 91, caused an uproar when the city librarian, Ron O'Reilly, attempted to have it donated to the gallery.
 Coley remained a champion of McCahon and in 1986 after a visit to that National Gallery of Australia and discussions with its first director James Mollison arranged the loan of an Arthur Boyd painting to the Robert McDougall Art Gallery.
 In exchange for McCahon's The Crucifixion According to St Mark which would feature in the new Australian National Gallery's inaugural installations.
-During his time at the gallery Coley paid particular attention to contemporary art and the art of younger artists.
+During his time at the gallery, Coley paid particular attention to contemporary art and the art of younger artists.
 To further highlight this focus he created the Robert McDougall Contemporary Art Annex.

-The Robert McDougal Contemporary Art Annex
+The Robert McDougall Contemporary Art Annex

 The Annex opened in 1988 in the Arts Centre that was formally University of Canterbury's town location.
-The programme was set out to focus on local and international touring exhibitions ‘with an emphasis on Canterbury Art’ In keeping with its name the opening exhibition Here and Now included the work of 12 emerging Canterbury artists Joanna Braithwaite, Gary Collins, William Dunning, Neil Frazer, Jason Greig, Linda James, Grant Lingard, Philip Price, Richard Reddaway, Grant Takle, Bianca van Rangelrooy and Tracey Wilson.
+The programme was set out to focus on local and international touring exhibitions, with an emphasis on Canterbury art.
+In keeping with its name, the opening exhibition Here and Now included the work of 12 emerging Canterbury artists Joanna Braithwaite, Gary Collins, William Dunning, Neil Frazer, Jason Greig, Linda James, Grant Lingard, Philip Price, Richard Reddaway, Grant Takle, Bianca van Rangelrooy and Tracey Wilson.